valheimPlus/ValheimPlus/README.md

 ; The maximum range that you can place build objects at maximumPlacementDistance=5

+[Inventory]
+; Change false to true to enable this section.
+; WARNING: Disabling this section will destroy the items in the extra slots if there are any enabled=false

+; Player inventory number of rows (7 max) playerInventoryRows=4

+; Wood chest number of columns (8 max) woodChestColumns=5

+; Wood chest number of rows (more than 4 rows will add a scrollbar, 10 max) woodChestRows=2

+; Iron chests already have 8 columns by default but now you can lower it.
+; This also affects the cart and boat inventory ironChestColumns=8

+; Iron chest number of rows (more than 4 rows will add a scrollbar, 20 max).
+; This also affects the cart and boat inventory ironChestRows=3

 [Items]

 ; Change false to true to enable this section